zoonoo/azure-docs.ko-kr/articles/cloud-services/cloud-services-connect-to-custom-domain.md

 <properties
-  pageTitle="클라우드 서비스를 사용자 지정 도메인 컨트롤러에 연결 | Microsoft Azure" description="PowerShell 및 AD 도메인 확장을 사용하여 사용자 지정 AD 도메인에 웹/작업자 역할을 연결하는 방법을 알아봅니다." services="cloud-services" documentationCenter="" authors="Thraka"
+  pageTitle="Connect a Cloud Service to a custom Domain Controller | Microsoft Azure" description="Learn how to connect your web/worker roles to a custom AD Domain using PowerShell and AD Domain Extension" services="cloud-services" documentationCenter="" authors="Thraka"